If you want to increase blog traffic, you need the right marketing strategies.

-For instance, I have discovered that on this very blog you’re reading.
+For instance, I have discovered that on this very blog, you’re reading.
 Most of the posts that generate affiliate income for the blog don’t attract shares, comments, or social media traffic.

 They are posts that perform better in organic traffic.
-Well writing for such purpose and closely targeted at a specific audience.
+Well writing for such a purpose and closely targeted at a specific audience.

 Whereas, posts that drive the most traffic.
 Both social and organic traffic – are topics related to search engine optimization – traffic, link building, and things like that.